alisw/MachineLearningHEP/README.md

 ## Produce the ML ntuples and convert it to dataframes

-### Download the input files for MC and Data
 Copy the folder MLDsproductions and put it in your HOME directory.
 The folder is in the public folder in lxplus below:
 ```
 ginnocen@lxplus.cern.ch:/afs/cern.ch/work/g/ginnocen/public/MLDsproductions
 ```
-### Produce the ML ntuples and convert it to dataframes
-Simpy run the following code:
+Simpy run the following code to perform the ML training creating and convertion:
 ```
 cd ALICEanalysis/buildsample
 source buildMLTree.sh